nwchemgit/nwchem-wiki/RT-TDDFT.md

 density, which is typically used during a resonant excitation.
 This is a two stage process.
 During the propagation, a series of density matrices will be dumped to file (see options below).
-After propagation, if the "dplot" option is set, the code will read in options from a separate DPLOT block and convert the density matrix snapshots to a corresponding series of real-space charge density "cube" files.
+After propagation, if the `dplot` option is set, the code will read in options from a separate DPLOT block and convert the density matrix snapshots to a corresponding series of real-space charge density `cube` files.

 ```